lisamurphy788/covid_data/README.md

 2. As a user, I want the daily data to update the overall summary data.
 3. As a user, I want to see my inputs.
 4. As a user, i want my excel to update once i have all my inputs entered.
-5. As a user, I want to be able to see the totals per column eg, Covid Confirmed Cases, Hospitalisations, Male, Female and Total Deaths after the data has ran.
+5. As a user, I want to be able to see the totals per column eg, the five totals in a row, then broken out individually, Hospitalisations, Male, Female and Total Deaths after the data has ran.
 6. As a user, I want to know if i have entered in too many or too few inputs.
 7. As a user, I want to know if I have made an error and recieve feedback on ho to correct this.